ktharindu/AgtCode/README.md

 Review facts are listed as issues.

 ## Assumption
 Assuming that this function is not a frontend controller.
-If its a frontend controller function, it will be totally wrong concept of handling and saving core_config_data at the first phase.
+If this a frontend controller function, it will be totally wrong concept of handling and saving core_config_data.